-If the Ultrasonic Processor stops working, and an OVERLOAD indication is displayed on the screen, check for possible causes as outlined in the above paragraph.
-Then press the OFF key to switch the unit off, and the ON key to switch the unit back on to restart the equipment.
+If the Ultrasonic Processor stops working, and an OVERLOAD indication is displayed on the screen, check for possible causes as outlined in the above paragraph, then press the OFF key to switch the unit off, and the ON key to switch the unit back on.

-If the problem persists after reviewing each of the 6 items above, please contact Customer Service.
+If the problem persists after inspecting all of these, please contact Customer Service for additional assistance or to replace a worn microtip or damaged part.